ruudruud/ha-crestron-home/README.md

 ![Crestron Home Integration](https://raw.githubusercontent.com/ruudruud/ha-crestron-home/main/images/web-api-settings.png)

 1. Open the Crestron Home Setup app
-2. Go to Settings > System Settings > Web API
+2. Go to Settings (called Installer Settings)
+3. Tap System Control Options
-3. Enable the Web API
+4. Tap Web API Settings
-4. Generate a new API token
+5. Enable the Web API and generate a new API token
-5. Copy the token for use in the integration setup
+6. Copy the token for use in the integration setup

 ### Setting up the Integration

-1. Go to Home Assistant > Settings > Devices & Services
+1. Go to Home Assistant > Settings > Devices & services
 2. Click "Add Integration"
 3. Search for "Crestron Home"
 4. Enter the following information: